 The United States Centers for Disease Control and Prevention (CDC), in collaboration with the World Health Organization and its reporting network, tracks influenza virus isolates throughout the world to monitor disease activity and to predict the appropriate components for the annual influenza vaccine.
 Information, which is updated weekly, is available at the CDC web site.

 The clinical manifestations of seasonal influenza in adults will be reviewed here.
 The clinical manifestations of this infection in children are discussed separately.
 The epidemiology, diagnosis, prevention, and treatment of seasonal influenza infection, as well as the clinical manifestations of pandemic H1N1 influenza ("swine influenza") and avian influenza, are reviewed elsewhere.
-(See "Seasonal influenza in children: Clinical features and diagnosis" and "Epidemiology of influenza" and "Diagnosis of seasonal influenza in adults" and "Seasonal influenza vaccination in adults" and "Prevention of seasonal influenza in adults" and "Infection control measures to prevent seasonal influenza in healthcare settings" and "Clinical manifestations and diagnosis of pandemic H1N1 influenza ('swine influenza')" and "Treatment of seasonal influenza in adults" and "Clinical manifestations and diagnosis of avian influenza".)
+(See "Seasonal influenza in children: Clinical features and diagnosis" and "Epidemiology of influenza" and "Diagnosis of seasonal influenza in adults" and "Seasonal influenza vaccination in adults" and "Prevention of seasonal influenza with antiviral drugs in adults" and "Infection control measures to prevent seasonal influenza in healthcare settings" and "Clinical manifestations and diagnosis of pandemic H1N1 influenza ('swine influenza')" and "Treatment of seasonal influenza in adults" and "Clinical manifestations and diagnosis of avian influenza".)

 Large amounts of influenza virus are often present in respiratory secretions of infected persons.
 As a result, infection can be transmitted through sneezing and coughing; influenza is thought to be transmitted primarily via large particle droplets (>5 microns) [1,2].